bobshort4bobby4/PP4-Civ1/README.md

   - to be able to check availability for my room choice on any particular set of dates to aid my purchasing decision.
   - to navigate easily around the site to avoid frustration whilst using the site and to engender positive emotions towards the business.
   - to have any incorrect input rejected and the error explained clearly and quickly so I do not have any frustrating emotions using the site.
+  - to be able to read reviews about the hotel to determine the quality of the product and aid my purchasing decision.

   #### Customer Goals
   As a Customer I want:
   - to be able to easily book a room.
-  - to be able to easily cancel a booking if there is more than 48 hours to check in to manage my booking.
+  - to be able to easily cancel a booking if there is more than 7 days to check in to manage my booking.
   - to be able to easly extend my stay if possible to manage my booking .
   - to be easily able to view my booking and account details to make using the site as easy as possible.
   - to be easily able to change account details to make use as easy as possible.